10 Fall Foliage Drives in 10 Vacation Destinations

 Located north of Vancouver, this resort town starts to change in October and bursts with color until skiing begins in November.
 Enjoy hues of greens, browns, reds and yellows before they fall for the season.

 Drive Alta Lake Road to Rainbow Park to enjoy fall foliage.
-During the trip, stop in Whistler to ride the Peak 2 Peak Gondola for 360-degree views.
-In addition to colorful scenery, Whistler also hosts family-friendly events and festivals that celebrate local fare.
+During the trip, stop in Whistler to ride Peak 2 Peak Gondola for 360-degree views.
+In addition to colorful scenery, Whistler also hosts family-friendly festivals that celebrate local fare.
 A few events include Whistler Beer Festival and Cornucopia.

 Wisconsin Dells, Wisconsin